 As you set out to select a review tool, there are a few key questions you can ask yourself to figure out what tactic is best for your business.

-Will the reviews be published on desired platforms?
-Make sure you know whether a review tool under consideration can help you display reviews on highly visible places, particularly where you want reviews to show up – anywhere from your website, to third-party review sites, to social networks like Facebook.
+- Will the reviews be published on desired platforms?
+Make sure you know whether a review tool under consideration can help you display reviews on highly visible places, particularly where you want reviews to show up – anywhere from your website, to third-party review sites, to ecommerce platforms like Walmart, to social networks like Facebook.
 The capability to boost your Google seller rating and product star ratings is important, too.

-Strategy III: How to Get Reviews: Review Platforms
+Strategy III: How to Get Reviews Through Review Platforms

 A review management platform offers a full suite of feedback tools and review software (everything review tools have), as well as a public-facing reviews website.
 They often include additional toolsets for reputation management, marketing, and analysis.
-Some of the most popular review platforms include Reviews.io, Trustpilot, and Jabio by Sitejabber.
+Some of the most popular review platforms include Sitejabber, Reviews.io, and Trustpilot.

 Both review management tools and review management platforms typically get reviews by implementing advanced customer feedback systems that ask customers for reviews in various ways.
 Review platforms also have the functionality of displaying reviews on your own business website, as well as on their review website.
 In some cases, they will distribute customers to leave reviews on other platforms, too.
 If you’re looking for both business and product review websites, review management platforms are your best all-in-one option.